-The data in the triangles represents gross losses reported or paid as at December 31, 2013.
-All data has been converted to euros using 2013 year end closing exchange rates.
+The data in the triangles represents gross losses reported or paid as at December 31, 2014.
+All data has been converted to euros using 2014 year end closing exchange rates.
 The rates applied are the same for every accounting year.
-As a consequence historical fluctuations of exchange rates do not distort triangles claims developments.
+As a consequence, historical fluctuations of exchange rates do not distort triangles claims developments.

 Triangulation statistics by class of business are directly created from the technical accounting entries in Omega.
-Triangles are built by cumulating accounting data from each accounting year for every underwriting year.
-Under this construction, each diagonal represents an accounting year.
-It is worth mentioning that by "accounting year" we mean SCOR accounting year, not the accounting year of the ceding companies.
-For example, if a claim is recorded by the ceding company in year 2012 and is reported to SCOR only in year 2013, then this claim will appear in accounting year 2013 in SCOR triangles.
-Under this presentation, diagonals do not change from one disclosure year to another (only exchange rates changes and closed claims can explain the variations - see the part 5).
+Triangles are built up by cumulating accounting data from each accounting year for every underwriting year, each diagonal representing an accounting year.
+It is worth mentioning that, by "accounting year", we mean SCOR accounting year and not the accounting year of the ceding companies.
+For example, if a claim is recorded by the ceding company in year 2013 and is reported to SCOR only in year 2014, then this claim will appear in accounting year 2014 in SCOR triangles.
+Therefore, diagonals do not change from one disclosure year to another (only exchange rates change and closed contracts can explain the variations - see part 5).
 The only exception to this rule is our UK medical malpractice portfolio where the last diagonal represents the last accounting year as of end of the third quarter only, and is therefore updated with the 4th quarter in the following year (this business is part of the worldwide casualty proportional class).

-The underwriting years reporting basis used in this disclosure is also used for our internal analyses.
+The underwriting years reporting basis used in this disclosure is also used for SCOR internal analyses.
 This is the case for most reinsurance companies, whereas, for insurance companies, the reporting basis is almost always the accident year.
-This is due to the fact that reinsurers do not have access to the accident year information: the issue is relevant mainly when the reinsurance contract is proportional, meaning that the reinsurer is advised of losses on an aggregate basis (no details on individual losses is provided) regarding a specific underwriting year without details on the accident year.
+This is due to the fact that reinsurers do not have access to the accident year information.
+This is particularly the case for proportional contracts where the reinsurer is advised of losses on an aggregate basis (no detail on individual losses is provided) regarding a specific underwriting year without details on the accident year.

 Payments and reserves of closed or commuted contracts are not included in the statistics.
 These contracts are excluded in our analysis in order not to bias the loss development factors selection, as they would tend to skew the curves.
 SCOR has put in place dedicated procedures to close contracts, based on objective criteria.
 These criteria depend on the nature, the line of business of the contract and accounting position of claims reserves.
-Very few contracts need to be reopened (due to claims movements) after they have been closed.
+Under this process, very few contracts need to be reopened (due to claims movements) after they have been closed.

-Incurred (or reported) claims include paid claims, case reserves as reported by the ceding company, but also, ACR that SCOR's claim management team can set up when they consider it necessary, on a claim by claim basis.
+Incurred (or reported) claims include paid claims, case reserves as reported by the ceding company but, also, ACR that SCOR's claim management team can set up when they consider it necessary, on a claim by claim basis.